Burns

 Login to favorite or comment on the article

 The authors looked at autopsy reports of 78 burned children for reported evidence of pancreatic inflammation, and fat/parenchymal necrosis.
 The incidence of pancreatitis was found to be low, but its negative effects on mortality were found to be high.
-The authors advocate for increased monitoring and management of pancreatitis in burned children.
+The authors advocate for increased monitoring and management of pancreatitis in burned children; these findings remain valid years later.

 Login to favorite or comment on the article